Blast from the past: originally published May 3rd, 2002.

 net use Y: \serveruser$

-xcopy “C:My Documents*.*” “Y:My Documents” /M /E /Y
+xcopy “C:\My Documents*.*” “Y:\My Documents” /M /E /Y

 This is the same as our first file but with the xcopy command added.
 This line is copying all files from the C: drive of the laptop or local computer to the user’s My Documents folder on the network share.
-It will be annoying when the connect to the network but will keep the data safe.
-The end switches are as follows: /M copies only files with the archive attribute set and then turns off the attribute, /E copies all sub directories and files, /Y indicated yes to overwriting files with the same name.
+It will be annoying when they connect to the network but will keep the data safe.
+The end switches are as follows: /M copies only files with the archive attribute set and then turns off the attribute, /E copies all subdirectories and files, /Y indicated yes to overwriting files with the same name.
 The last two are pretty straightforward, so let’s talk about the archive attribute.
 Each file has an attribute called archive that can be on or off.
 Most applications can turn this on or off, including basic DOS commands, Windows Explorer, even File Manager from Windows 3.
 The concept here is once the file has been copied over the archive attribute is set to off.
 When the file is worked on and saved it’s automatically turned back on.
 When xcopy is run again it only looks for files with archive on and leaves the others that haven’t been worked on since the last backup.
 Quick and easy.

 Now we have basic file protection set up through shares on the server and users storing all documents in those shares.
 Our second backup script will protect machines that infrequently access the network by copying their documents when they do connect.
 Now our only concern is keeping the documents on the server backed up and secure.
 I’d like to believe that anyone who sold you a small business server included a tape drive in that machine, but this isn’t always the case.
 Recommended is a twofold backup strategy; RAID 1 mirroring of hard drives and tape backup for archiving.